nickserv/danamccurdy.com/_posts/2017-02-09-on-emptiness.md

   - life
 image: 'http://i.imgur.com/LaKOdSf.jpg'
 ---
-I have often lived in a dream
+I have been living in a dream
 where I am always on the verge of being right or being wrong,